How to make your own sourdough starter, at home, with just a few simple ingredients, no special equipment and 5-8 days time!

 Day 4: 4 oz All Purpose Flour + 4 oz Filtered Water

-Mix/Stir into the glass bowl, until well blended.
-Scrape down the sides of the glass bowl, and then cover the container.
-By now.. your starter should smell pretty strong – it will be really loose, there may be bubbles on the top, and there may be slight liquid on the top too (hooch).
-Make sure you stir it well when you add the flour & water, then lightly cover for it’s last night.
+Re-feed your sourdough starter, until well blended.
+Scrape down the sides of the glass jar, and then cover the container.
+By now.. your starter should smell pretty strong.
+It will be really loose, there may be bubbles on the top, and there may be slight liquid on the top too (hooch).
+Make sure you stir it well when you add the flour & water, then lightly cover once again.

 Day 5: You can Now Use your Starter

 If you are looking forward to using this starter.. today is the day it’s ready.
 It’ll be doubled in size, bubbly on top, very sour and VERY loose!

 At this point (Day 5), you have some choices: